 However, what about the flipside of the equation?
 Is the price action post-2020 really going to be that impressive?

-One thing that we must keep in mind is that Bitcoin’s situation now is a lot different than from back in 2012 and 2016.
+One thing that we must keep in mind is that Bitcoin’s situation now is a lot different than back in 2012 and 2016.
 So, instead of being overly optimistic, do keep the following points in mind before predicting Bitcoin’s price action:

 So, while certain factors may inhibit exponential growth, it is hard to argue against the fact that it will still have a positive effect on the asset.
 Currently, investors have started accumulating Bitcoin to prepare themselves for the halving.
 As you can see in the daily BTC/USD price chart below, following a massive drop on 12th March, the price has steadily started increasing.
 It should be kept in mind that the 12th March dip directly happened as a result of the economic turmoil caused by the Coronavirus.